Chart Color Schemes

 Educational attainment in Quinns Rocks aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 19.1%, significantly lower than the Australian average of 30.4%.
+The area has university qualification rates of 19.1%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 13.2%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.5%).
-Vocational credentials are prevalent, with 43.4% of residents aged 15+ holding them, including advanced diplomas (12.7%) and certificates (30.7%).
-Educational participation is high at 31.9%, with 10.8% in primary education, 10.6% in secondary education, and 4.9% pursuing tertiary education.
+Trade and technical skills are prominent, with 43.4% of residents aged 15+ holding vocational credentials – advanced diplomas (12.7%) and certificates (30.7%).

-Educational participation is notably high, with 31.9% of residents currently enrolled in formal education.
+Educational participation is high, with 31.9% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 10.6% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education